Attack of the Killer Clones: Plumose Anemone

 You often see Plumose anemones (Metridium senile) in large numbers when diving in temperate waters.
 They comprise a tall, smooth column topped with a crown of feathery tentacles.
 When they contact they look like swirly blobs.

 As Plumose anemones can clone themselves, forests of them appear together.
 Genetically different patches of clones are often separated by narrow paths free of anemones.
 Along the edges of these corridors, the anemones often possess two types of tentacle.
 One type for catching food and one much smaller type which can expand tremendously.
 They use these expanding tentacles to reach over and attack non-identical anemones across the border.
 The tip of the tentacle doesn't hurt anemones the same as itself, it only discharges its stinging nematocysts upon contact with a genetically different individual.
 After stinging the tentacle breaks, leaving about 1 cm of the tip attached to the victim.
 The tissue around the sting dies as, occasionally, does the victim.1

-Individuals may be white, orange, green or blue in colour.
+Individuals are usually white or orange, although they are sometimes dark green, grey or brown in colour.
 They grow up to 30 cm tall and 15 cm across at the base.
 They like areas with currents so tend to live on prominent pieces of wrecks or on rocky pinnacles.

 With fine, delicate tentacles they are unsuited to capturing large animals like fish.
 Instead they specialise in smaller prey such as small planktonic crustaceans.
 The anemone's columnar body is narrower just below the tentacles.
 A current will bend the stalk at this point and expose the tentacles broadside to the flow in the best position for feeding on suspended matter.